julian-klode/lingolang/docs/basics.md

 # Basics
-This chapter gives a quick overview of the Go programming language before discussing existing attempts to solving the problem with aliases of mutable objects.
+This chapter gives a quick overview of the Go programming language before discussing approaches to solving the problem of aliases of mutable objects.

 ## The Go programming language
 \vskip-2cm \hfill\includegraphics[height=1.5cm]{gopherbw}

-Go[^Go] is an imperative programming language for concurrent programming created and mainly developed by Google, initially mostly by Robert Griesemer, Rob Pike, and Ken Thompson.
+Go[^Go] is an imperative programming language for concurrent programming created mainly developed by Google, initially mostly by Robert Griesemer, Rob Pike, and Ken Thompson.
 Design of the language started in 2007, and an initial version was released in 2009; with the first stable version, 1.0 released in 2012 [@gofaq].